Telugu Christians: Culture

 The practice of Infant Baptism is becoming less significant among Telugu Protestants being replaced by Child dedication or christening.
 It is however indispensable among the Telugu Catholics given the Catholic belief in the saving grace of baptism.
-Adult baptisms are often by means of immersion as opposed to the alternative methods of aspersion and affusion (Didache).
+Adult baptisms are often by means of immersion as opposed to the alternative methods of aspersion and affusion.
 Even traditional denominations such as the Church of South India and the Methodists have instituted baptism by immersion in recent years.
 Confirmation, the practice of bestowing full membership in a church on children is practised by some denominations.

 The death knell or the tolling of the church bell is a popular practice among rural congregations.
 It is often a means of letting the community know of the demise of a church member.
 Memorial service is another important event among Telugu Christian communities.
 It is usually celebrated in close proximity after a person's death.
 The service includes eulogising the deceased, scripture reading, singing of hymns, sermon followed by a dinner.

 Christmas is the most important festival.
 One festivity that is a distinctive part of Christmas celebrations among Telugu Christians is the singing of carols late in the night.
 Groups of carolers from churches sing carols outside Christian homes usually late in the night.
 They are then welcomed into the house and are treated to Christmas delicacies.
 It is also a common practice to collect offering for the church during this time.
 Rose cookies, plum cake, muruku are some of the popular Christmas delicacies.
 Easter is another important festival.
 Sunrise services held at dawn and hilltop services are characteristic to Easter Sunday celebrations among Telugu Christian congregations.
 Lutheran Christians in coastal districts visits cemeteries on Easter morning.
 All Souls' Day is another festival that is celebrated by Christians in the cities of Hyderabad and Secunderabad.